Lombiq/UI-Testing-Toolbox/Readme.md

 - Use local file storage or Azure Blob Storage for Media.
 - Test e-mail sending with a local SMTP server too.
 Everything just works.
 - Check for web content accessibility so people with disabilities can user your app properly too.
 You can also create accessibility reports for all pages.
+- Check for the validity of the HTML markup either explicitly or automatically on all page changes.
 - Reliability is built in, so you won't get false negatives.
 - Use shortcuts for common Orchard Core operations like logging in or enabling features instead of going through the UI so you only test what you want, and it's also faster.
 - Support for [TeamCity test metadata reporting](https://www.jetbrains.com/help/teamcity/reporting-test-metadata.html) so you can see the important details and metrics of a test at a glance in TeamCity.